A Cartography of Open Collaboration in Open Source AI: Mapping Practices, Motivations, and Governance in 14 Open Large Language Model Projects: Discussion

+In contrast, the post-release stage is characterised by a marked expansion of collaboration into enabling domains, where higher participation, access and greater modularity support broad community engagement.
+Platform-mediated interactions enable a wide range of contributions, including model fine-tuning (e.g., GoTo’s Javanese assistant based on SEA-LION), evaluation contributions (e.g., AfroBench’s crowd-sourced benchmark expansion), and derivative development (e.g., the community-built Maya derived from Aya models).
+In this stage, contributors can engage through more loosely coupled artefacts without requiring direct involvement in core model development.

+This lifecycle variation represents a fundamental difference from typical OSS projects, where collaboration structures tend to remain relatively consistent across development stages.
+To speak in Raymond’s terms \cite{raymond_cathedral_2001}, whether an open LLM initiative is developed with a “cathedral” or “bazaar” approach varies less between initiatives than within them across the lifecycle, with pre-training and post-training stages generally exhibiting cathedral-like characteristics due to the properties of core domains, and post-release stages increasingly reflecting bazaar-like, distributed collaboration enabled by more accessible and modular domains.

-\paragraph{Social, economic, and technological motivations in open source AI.} Open LLM developers have various motivations, including social motivations (e.g., democratizing AI, expanding language representation), economic motivations (e.g., ecosystem building, resource efficiency), and technological motivations (e.g., promoting open science, standardizing tools).
-The prominence of social motivations---particularly around democratization and representation---reflects the societal stakes of AI development, where concerns about concentration of power and technological sovereignty have become central to AI policy debates.
-Meanwhile, the economic motivations we observe suggest that open collaboration in AI is strongly intertwined with commercial strategies, as organizations recognize that open ecosystems can accelerate innovation, reduce costs, and establish competitive moats through network effects and ecosystem lock-in.
+\paragraph{Social, economic, and technological motivations driving collaboration in open source AI} Open LLM developers have various motivations, including social motivations (e.g., democratizing AI, expanding language representation), economic motivations (e.g., ecosystem building, resource efficiency), and technological motivations (e.g., promoting open science, standardising tools).
+The prominence of social motivations — particularly around democratisation and representation — reflects the societal stakes of AI development, where concerns about the concentration of power and technological sovereignty have become central to AI policy debates.
+Meanwhile, the economic motivations we observe suggest that open collaboration in AI is strongly intertwined with commercial strategies, as organisations recognise that open ecosystems can accelerate innovation, reduce costs, and establish competitive moats through network effects and ecosystem lock-in.